yashikabhargava/WebX/README.md

 ## Contact us

-In case of any suggestions or enquires, feel free to reach out to the contributors.
+In case of any suggestions or enquires, feel free to reach out to one of the team member.